mward25/MacNut/README.md

 # MacNut

-This is a collection of useful macros I'm collecting, it may eventually be something others will use, or it may not.

-Ultimately, it's more for my fun than actual use for the general public.
+A personal collection of reusable macros I'm gathering.

+This is a personal project, and is mostly for my own fun and experimentation.

+Everything is licensed under MIT (see [LICENSE](LICENSE]).